twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-23-contentment%zh.rst

 The story of a butcher

 This happened when the Buddha stayed at Jetavana monastery.
-In Sāvatthī there was a butcher (not mentioned his name) slaughtered cattle and sold the meat for 55 years He craved for meat and took it with rice every day.
+In Sāvatthī there was a butcher (not mentioned his name) who slaughtered cattle and sold the meat for 55 years He craved for meat and took it with rice every day.
 One day he left some meat for his family and went to a riverside to have his bath.
 Unluckily a friend of him came and bought the meat by force.
 When he came back and did not find the meat.
 He never took his meal without meat-curry.
 He went to the back yard where his cattle were kept.
 He cut off the tongue of an ox and roasted it over a fire.

 During his meal, he made a bite on the tongue of the ox.
 As he did so, his own tongue also fell off into his plate.
 The butcher was in great pain and agony, he went on his knees with blood dripping profusely from the mouth.
 He died painfully and reborn in Hell.

 Lost a wife for chillies

 This sad story happened some time ago at May-myo area in Burma.
 There was a couple doing farm work.
-The husband was very strong craving for chillies like the butcher in Sāvatthī.
+The husband had very strong craving for chillies like the butcher in Sāvatthī.
 He always had his meal with chillies.
 One day during the meal he asked his wife where the chillies dish was.
 On that day, she was too busy and forgot to prepare it.
 He was so angry and could not control his anger, unluckily he grabbed the fire wood near him and bit her on the head.
 It seemed to be a little over force that she died instantly on the spot.

 Robbing a bank with a toy gun